FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 7. Toxicology, Safety & Exposure Considerations

-Ethyl laurate is considered safe for use in both food and fragrance applications.
-For oral exposure, it has a high margin of safety, with no adverse effects reported at typical use levels.
-Dermal exposure studies indicate low irritation and sensitization potential, aligning with IFRA guidelines for fragrance use.
-Inhalation exposure is not a significant concern due to its low volatility.
-Overall, ethyl laurate presents a low risk profile across all exposure routes.
+Ethyl laurate is considered safe for use in food and fragrance applications at typical exposure levels.
+For oral exposure, it has a high margin of safety with no specific ADI established, but it is included in the TTC (Threshold of Toxicological Concern) framework.
+Dermal exposure in fragrance use shows low irritation and sensitization potential, aligning with IFRA guidelines.
+Inhalation exposure is minimal due to its low volatility, reducing occupational risks.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature